jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

   post-processor "vagrant" {
     keep_input_artifact = false
-    output              = "${var.build_artifact_location}{{ .BuildName }}-${local.timestamp}.box"
+    output              = "${var.artifact_location}{{ .BuildName }}-${local.timestamp}.box"
   }
 }
 ```

 ### Building the Vault

 To start we need to build the Vault before we can put secrets in.
 In this case we will use the provided Packer build template provided to you to in the sample files of Chapter 13.
 You will build a Vagrant Box for Ubuntu Server and then manually install the Vault Software.
-You can use the `ubuntu_22045_vanilla` or `ubuntu_22045_m1_mac` to build a new virtual machine.
+You can use the `ubuntu_24043_vanilla-server` or `ubuntu_24043_apple_silicon_mac-vanilla-server` to build a new virtual machine.
 Refer to the Packer section on how to build this Vagrant Box and how to add the Box to Vagrant's control.

 #### Vagrantfile and Vault Install